 Who puts on this event?

-The Taste of Madison is a Madison Festivals, Inc. (MFI) event.
-MFI is a non-profit volunteer organization that enriches our community by bringing together people, businesses and charities.
+The Taste of Madison is a Madison Festivals, Inc. event.
+Madison Festivals is a non-profit volunteer organization that enriches our community by bringing together people, businesses and charities.

 Will the Farmer's Market still take place on Saturday?